 - Prepare your work so that your assignment is ready in advance of the submission date (see My Assignment Planner in Section 5: Resources for help with planning your assignment); - Each assignment must be submitted with a standard cover sheet showing your name, full student number and programme of study, module title and the name of your tutor.
-You will be given a receipt on submission of your coursework; - Collect several cover sheets from the office at the start of the term so you can complete one before you hand in your work; - Ensure that your assignment is ready for submission when it is handed in i.e. the work is secured in the file and the cover sheet has been completed; - All coursework is due by 8pm (Singapore Time) on the day of submission; any work submitted after this deadline will be regarded as a late submission and will be subject to the appropriate penalty (see the right section about Late Submission); - Only submit complete assignments.
+You will be given a receipt on submission of your coursework; - Collect several cover sheets from the office at the start of the term so you can complete one before you hand in your work; - Ensure that your assignment is ready for submission when it is handed in i.e. the work is secured in the file and the cover sheet has been completed; - All coursework is due by 5pm on the day of submission; any work submitted after this deadline will be regarded as a late submission and will be subject to the appropriate penalty (see below Late Submission); - Only submit complete assignments.
 You cannot submit missing sections after the submission date.
-If you wish to add to an assignment that has been handed in and the submission date has not yet passed, you must provide a copy of your receipt.
-Your work will be returned, and you must then resubmit it.
+If you wish to add to an assignment that has been handed in and the submission date has not yet